 As Christians in academia, we often face unique challenges when it comes to the intersection of our faith and our role in the university.
 At the InterVarsity Blue Ridge Faculty Conference you will:

 Elaine Howard Ecklund is the Herbert S. Autrey Chair in Social Sciences, Professor of Sociology, Director of the Religion and Public Life Program at Rice University, and a Rice Scholar at the Baker Institute for Public Policy.
 Ecklund is a sociologist of religion, immigration, and science who examines how individuals bring changes to religious and scientific institutions.
-Her forthcoming book, Why Science and Faith Need Each Other: Eight Shared Values That Move Us beyond Fear, will be published with Brazos Press, a division of Baker Books, in May 2020.
+Her forthcoming book, Why Science and Faith Need Each Other: Eight Shared Values That Move Us beyond Fear, will be published in May 2020.
 Ecklund has been named one of Christianity Today’s “50 Women You Should Know.”
 Ecklund and her family attend St. Andrews Presbyterian Church in Houston.
 (Photo Credit to Jeff Fitlow)

-Denise earned her Ph.D. from the University of Washington where she studied Organizational Behavior and Human Resource Management.
-Her work has been published in numerous academic and professional journals, and she has been named both the SBGE Teacher and Scholar of the Year.
+Denise Daniels is a Professor of Management at Seattle Pacific University (SPU).
 She recently co-authored a book titled, “Working in the Presence of God: Spiritual Practices for Everyday Work.”
 Denise’s scholarly interests include meaningful work, Sabbath, leadership, gender, and motivation.
 She is also the producer of a series of films known as Faith & Co., which are designed to deepen connections between faith and work.
 Denise has been married to Craig Barwell for 24 years, and they have four adolescent and young adult children.
 She attends Sanctuary Christian Reformed Church in Seattle.

-Children's and Youth Programming
+Children and Youth Programming

 Activities for children and youth programming will be coordinated and run by the Ridge Haven Conference Center staff and will include many of the activities listed on their website.
 Contact them directly with any questions.
 Children's programming will cost $50/child with a maximum of $100/family.
 If registering more than 2 children, please do not pay the full balance when registering so that we can adjust the total due.

 Click here to view last year's conference schedule.
 The schedule is subject to change.